 Different health issues pose unique risks of dehydration in the elderly, so it’s a good idea to take a minute and ask yourself these questions: What might be preventing your loved from getting enough water?
 And what can you do to reduce that risk?

 As we age, our bodies water percentage naturally decreases.
-Since seniors already have less body water to work with, staying hydrated is critical for them, especially when paired with a comorbidity like Alzheimer’s or diabetes.
+Since seniors already have less body water to work with, staying hydrated is critical for them, especially when paired with a complex health issue like Alzheimer’s or diabetes.

 People who live in high altitudes are more subject to dehydration since there’s less oxygen available, which can lead to water loss through rapid respiration.
 So are those diagnosed with chronic illnesses, such as an adrenal gland disorder, alcoholism, kidney disease, or cystic fibrosis.

-Regardless of comorbidity issues, hydration education is one of the biggest risk factors for the elderly.
+Regardless of problems that can stem from complex health issues, hydration education is one of the biggest risk factors for the elderly.
 In one study, more than half of the elderly population surveyed reported that they didn’t know that dehydration could lead to seizures, confusion, and death.
 The majority was also found to overestimate the amount of fluid loss that shows as a symptom of moderate dehydration, and more than half also admitted to drinking fewer than six glasses of water per day.

 Potential Complications of Dehydration